isabellachen/SmartHotel360-Registration/Deploy/k8s/docs/tutorial.md

 ## Setting up an AKS Cluster with Windows Machines

-for installing this application you need to have helm installed on your local machine and in your kubernetes cluster.
+To install this application you need to have helm installed on your local machine and in your kubernetes cluster.
 You can achieve this following these instructions:

 ## Download and install helm

-You can download from their releases page on github or install vía chocolatey package manager:
+You can download helm from their releases page on github or install vía chocolatey package manager:

 ```$ choco install kubernetes-helm```

 After that you can install helm going to the folder ```Deploy\k8s``` and type this commands:

 ```$ kubectl apply -f tiller-rbac.yaml```
-this registrates tiller account and role for working in the cluster and :
+this registers a tiller account and role for working in the cluster and :
 ```$ helm init --node-selectors "beta.kubernetes.io/os"="linux" --service-account tiller ```

 This installs helm on the cluster, in the linux nodes (helm pods are linux pods, you have to install this tooling in the linux nodes).

 Now it's time to setup the ingress controller.
-This controller has the responsability of route the traffic to the appropiate pod, you can setup this doing:
+This controller has the responsibility to route the traffic to the appropiate pod.
+You can set this up, doing:

 ```
 helm install stable/nginx-ingress \